 A ground-level intervention can have a larger impact if scaled through policy change.

-Inherent policy gaps and poor execution create challenges to drive social impact.
+Policy gaps and poor execution of policy create barriers to achieving social impact.
 Minority groups and people living in hard-to-reach areas often remain excluded from the benefits of policies.
-Systemic changes require close collaboration with institutions from the government, private and civil societies.
+Systemic change requires close collaboration between government, private sector and civil society institutions.

 IMPACT